 - 11am: What we all particularly loved this day was our visit to Oystermouth Castle.
 Full review to follow.
 Oystermouth Castle sits on the hill in Mumbles and doesn’t look like much from the sea front, it does however go back a very long way.
 Oystermouth Castle has ancient graffiti, a maze of deep vaults and secret staircases too.
 The kids enjoyed the Crafty Fun workshop in the castle which are usually on in the holidays and the tour we had was captivating and had them marching across the walls to the turrets!

 - 1pm: We couldn’t leave Mumbles without a trip to Verdi’s, a family run Café, Ice Cream Parlour and Licensed Restaurant.
 If you speak to the locals in this area they all have a favourite ice cream parlour with Joes and Verdi’s quite high up the list.
 Being right on the sea front, Verdi’s has a fabulous view over Swansea Bay and I decided we could abandon lunch per se for the day and just have ice cream!
 This was mine!
-Whilst we were in Swansea I was lucky enough to meet up with Becky from Munchies & Munchkins who I had met in Germany last year for the launch of an outdoor projector and we spent an hour or so gossiping whilst the kids played on the park once again.
+Whilst we were in Swansea Bay with kids I was lucky enough to meet up with Becky from Munchies & Munchkins who I had met in Germany last year for the launch of an outdoor projector and we spent an hour or so gossiping whilst the kids played on the park once again.

 Now that’s what you call lunch!
 Decided to order a knickerbocker glory at #verdisicecream parlour instead of a sandwich!
 Amazing!
 Lovely to meet up here with @munchiesandmunchkins and her family too!
 We are having such a nice time in @visitswanseabay now for @gowerheritagecentre #ukexplore #livethelegend

 - 3pm: Later in the afternoon we made our way to the Gower Heritage Centre for Easter Fun.
-I have mixed feelings about this place and whether I’d suggest you include it in your trip to Swansea Bay should you go.
+I have mixed feelings about this place and whether I’d suggest you include it in your trip to Swansea Bay with kids if you should go.
 We were there for a couple of hours in the afternoon and the kids did have fun, however I’d say this was definitely due to the Easter activities they had on.
 I’ll do a full review in due course but I think without the enthusiastic Alice, the Mad Hatter and the White Rabbit (the special Easter Bunny) there wouldn’t have been enough to keep the kids busy for the majority of the day, which I think you need to spend there to justify the price.
 This seems to be the view of most people I mentioned it to as well!